Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Demonstrations and Results

+In Appendix~\ref{appendixA}, the static QMDP implementation is presented as a baseline for comparison to validate the functional correctness of the proposed dynamic-circuit-based formulation.
+Comparison of the static baseline trajectories listed in Table~\ref{table:classical_trajectories} with the state visitation patterns obtained from the ideal simulation of the dynamic-circuit implementation demonstrates exact correspondence, showing not only a perfect match in the sequence of visited states but also complete agreement in the transition probabilities, selected actions, and received rewards at every step.
+Beyond simple trajectory alignment, this comparison confirms that the dynamic-circuit simulation preserves the full structure and statistics of the underlying Markovian dynamics.
+Specifically, the trajectories generated by the dynamic-circuit QMDP perfectly replicate those of the static implementation, providing strong evidence that the dynamic-circuit formulation faithfully reproduces the intended model’s behavior in its entirety, both structurally and probabilistically, including state transitions, action selection, and environment responses dictated by the MDP dynamics.

-Upon analysis, the trajectories obtained from the ideal simulation of the dynamic-circuit implementation were found to match exactly those generated by the conventional static QMDP implementation.
-This equivalence confirms that the dynamic approach faithfully reproduces the behavior of the intended model, including state transitions, action selection, and environment responses dictated by the MDP dynamics.
-Importantly, the dynamic-circuit implementation achieves these results while requiring only 7 qubits for three time steps, compared to the 21 qubits demanded by the static unrolled circuit.
-This demonstrates that the dynamic method attains the same computational outcome with substantially fewer qubits by recycling registers across time steps, thereby eliminating the linear growth in qubit resources characteristic of static formulations while preserving the integrity of sequential decision-making.
-The resulting 66\% reduction in qubit usage highlights the scalability advantage of the dynamic approach, which both maintains functional fidelity and enhances resource efficiency.
+Importantly, the dynamic-circuit approach achieves these results while requiring only 7 qubits for three interaction steps, compared to the 21 qubits demanded by the static unrolled circuit.
+This demonstrates that the dynamic approach attains the same computational outcome with substantially fewer qubits by recycling registers across time steps, thereby eliminating the linear growth in qubit resources characteristic of static formulations while preserving the integrity of sequential decision-making.
+The resulting 66\% reduction in qubit usage highlights the scalability advantage of the dynamic QMDP formulation, which both maintains functional fidelity and enhances qubit resource efficiency.
 Consequently, multi-step agent–environment interactions can be coherently embedded within a single quantum program, enabling practical implementations of quantum reinforcement learning on current NISQ hardware with limited qubit availability.